No doubt you will be using some legacy content as well as planning to stream live lectures into this Academic year.

 Don’t go for automated captions – as there are too many inaccuracies at the moment.
-It may seem like the easy option, but it would not allow the deaf student to access all of the content on par with their peers.
+It may seem like an easy option, but it would not allow deaf students to access all of the content on par with their peers.

-If at all possible, consider having the lecture BSL Interpreted (using the student’s suppliers) and have these clips added to the clip – we can help with this!
+If possible, consider having the lecture BSL Interpreted (using the student’s suppliers) and have these clips added to the clip – we can help!

 If this isn’t possible, you will need to get these captioned.

 Anything that you use that is legacy will need to be made accessible.